cyrilliu1974/JEPA/README.md

 ## Notes

 - This project does **not** modify V-JEPA 2 weights in Stage 1.
 The encoder is completely frozen.
-- **Always run `test_vjepa2_latent.py` before Stage 1.** V-JEPA 2's latent vectors have high norm (~97 for ViT-L), which can cause quantizer collapse if not handled correctly.
-The diagnostic tool detects this automatically.
+- **Always run `test_vjepa2_latent.py` before Stage 1**, especially when using a new dataset or a different model size.
+Latent space characteristics vary across ViT-L, ViT-H, and ViT-g, and can cause silent training failures if not checked first.
+- The code logic is fixed and stable.
+Issues that arise when switching datasets are data-dependent, not code bugs.
+See the **Latent Space Diagnosis** section for a complete guide.
 - The AIM quantizer trained in Stage 1 operates on frozen features and takes approximately 1–3 hours on CPU (ViT-L) or 30–60 minutes on GPU.
 - Model checkpoint files (`.pt`, `.pth`) are excluded from version control via `.gitignore`.
 - Stage 1 uses [Kinetics-mini](https://huggingface.co/datasets/nateraw/kinetics-mini) as a proof-of-concept dataset.
 Limitations of this dataset (confounding variables across action classes) are acknowledged; controlled physical experiments are planned as future work.